deoren/notes/golang/golang.md

   in Go.
 - The farther away a variable is being declared from where it's being used, the longer the name has to be (guideline).

+- The "blank" identifier
+    - Allows you to use `_` in place of where you ordinarily are required to supply a variable.
+    - Useful to indicate that you do not care about a return value from a function.

 ## Scope